 2) The book is self-published or pubbed by an indie or Big 5 house, or an upcoming release.

 The inclusion of books on this list is for data and resource purposes, though it can and has been used as a promotional tool.
 A book’s presence on this list is not indicative of its quality, or an endorsement of its content or author; it is just a notation that the book exists.
-I encourage users of this list to do their own research into authors and books before deciding that they want to support those books/authors.

 WHY DOES IT EXIST?